tldr-pages/tldr/pages/common/rustup-update.md

 `rustup update`

-- Update a specific toolchain (see `rustup help toolchain` for more information):
+- Install or update a specific toolchain (see `rustup help toolchain` for more information):

 `rustup update {{toolchain}}`